ncthbrt/reason-nact/README.md

     {contacts: ContactIdMap.empty, seqNumber: 0}
   );
 ```
-Here we are using the optional argument `snapshotEvery` to instruct nact to make a snapshot every 10 messages.
+Here we are using the optional argument `snapshotEvery` to instruct nact to take a snapshot every 10 messages.

 ### Timeouts